 Table 10.
 Paired pool parameters Parameter Description and values Name Alphanumeric string for identification of the replication relationship.
 The name must not contain spaces.
 Create new New primary and secondary storage resources to be created for the paired pool.
 Choose existing Existing primary and secondary storage resources to be selected for the paired pool.
 Array A storage system to include the primary or secondary storage resource.
 Domain Management domain of the pool on the storage systems,.
-Configuration considerations To use management domains, verify that: • Domains are already defined on your storage system.
+Configuration considerations To use management domains, verify that: Domains are already defined on your storage system.
 Default credentials of a storage admin user are assigned to the domain.
 Size Storage resource size in GiB.
 The size of the replicated pool cannot be larger than the size of the smallest pool of the paired resources (primary or secondary).
 When you select existing pools for replication, the pool size cannot be changed.
+Snapshot reserve Percentage of storage space on the service reserved for snapshots.